frunjik/total-total/README.md

 ## !!!
 WARNING !!!

-This code is highly experimental and will (depending on settings), *allow access to the complete file system of you server*.
+This code is highly experimental and will (depending on settings), *allow access to the complete file system of your server*.
 Don't use this if you don't know what you are doing !!!

 ### Features